Skip to main content

 Juvenile

-The purpose of the Jackson County Juvenile court is to assure that a minor within the court’s jurisdiction is provided with the care and services that best meets his/her needs.
-The jurisdiction of the Juvenile Court extends both to Dependent and Delinquent matters.
+Jackson County Juvenile Court's purpose is to assure that a minor within the court’s jurisdiction is provided with the care and services that best meets their needs.

 Delinquency